Tasha Inniss: Research and career

 In 2001 she was appointed the Clare Boothe Luce Professor of Mathematics at Trinity Washington University.
 Her doctoral thesis described programming methods to calibrate models to estimate airport capacity.
 She remains a consultant for the Federal Aviation Administration.

 She joined the department of mathematics at Spelman College in 2005 as an assistant professor.

 Throughout her career she has worked to recruit, support and mentor underrepresented minority students.
 She led a National Science Foundation project that looked to increase the quality and quantity of underrepresented minorities matriculating and completing doctoral degrees.
 She has contributed to the EDGE Foundation (Enhancing Diversity in Graduate Education) program.

 In 2017 she joined the Institute for Operations Research and the Management Sciences as Director of Education.

 Inniss' work earned her recognition by Mathematically Gifted & Black as a Black History Month 2017 Honoree.

+In 2022, Inniss was added to the American Mathematical Society (AMS) Committee on Professional Ethics.